快速導覽

 Plan an all-you-can-eat evening

-For many people living in Hong Kong, Yau Ma Tei, Tsim Sha Tsui, and Mong Kok are the busiest areas in Kowloon at night, and they are also the first choice for many people to arrange dinner parties.
+For many people living in Hong Kong, Yau Ma Tei, Tsim Sha Tsui, and Mong Kok are the busiest areas in Kowloon at night, and they are also the first choice places for many people to arrange dinners and parties.

-If you pay careful attention, you will find that there are many restaurants in Yau Ma Tei, Tsim Sha Tsui, and Mong Kok.
-In addition to the restaurants on both sides of Nathan Road, there are also many restaurants in commercial buildings, offering a selection of dishes from different countries and themes.
+If you pay careful attention, you will find that there are actually many restaurants in Yau Ma Tei, Tsim Sha Tsui, and Mong Kok.
+For example, in addition to restaurants opening on both sides of Nathan Road, there are also more restaurants opening in commercial buildings, offering dishes from different countries and different themes.

-In Yau Ma Tei, Tsim Sha Tsui, and Mong Kok at night, the most popular restaurants must be those that offer roast pork set meals, some Western restaurants that offer high-end set meals, and some outdoor restaurants that specialize in claypot rice, etc. The average consumption budget per person is around HKD $150 – HKD$300, which basically allows you to eat well.
+Among the many restaurants in Yau Ma Tei, Tsim Sha Tsui, and Mong Kok at night, the most popular are those that sell roast pork set meals, some Western restaurants that offer high-end set meals, and some specialty shops that sell claypot rice outdoors.
+The average spending budget per person in these restaurants is around HKD $150 – HKD$300.
+Although the price is not very cheap, it can give you a rich meal.
 Of course, you can prepare a dinner budget of HKD $500 or more, so that you can book some Western restaurants and Japanese restaurants that specialize in high-end ingredients.

 Recommended restaurants in Yau Ma Tei, Tsim Sha Tsui and Mong Kok: